-In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-09: Improvements to Employee Share-Based Payment Accounting.
-ASU 2016-09 simplifies several aspects related to the accounting for share-based payment transactions, including the accounting for income taxes, forfeitures, statutory tax withholding requirements, and classification on the statement of cash flows.
-The updated guidance is effective for us beginning January 1, 2017.
-Early adoption is permitted in any interim or annual period.
-If early adopted in an interim period, any adjustments will be reflected as of the beginning of the fiscal year that includes that interim period.
-We are currently evaluating the potential impact this guidance will have on our consolidated financial statements.
+In March 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-09, Improvements to Employee Share-Based Payment Accounting.
+ASU 2016-09 simplifies several aspects related to the accounting for share-based payment transactions, including the accounting for income taxes, classification of excess tax benefits on the statement of cash flows, and forfeitures.
+The updated guidance is effective for us beginning January 1, 2017, at which time we will begin recognizing excess tax benefits and deficiencies as income tax expense or benefit in our consolidated statement of earnings on a prospective basis.
+Prior to adoption of this ASU, excess tax benefits and deficiencies are recognized in additional paid-in capital on our consolidated balance sheet.
+Additionally, upon adoption, we will classify excess tax benefits as an operating activity, as opposed to a financing activity, on the statement of cash flows on a retrospective basis.
+Upon adoption, we will elect to account for share-based award forfeitures as they occur and apply this accounting change on a modified retrospective basis as a cumulative-effect adjustment to retained earnings, which we do not expect to have a material impact on our consolidated financial statements.